FriendlyUser/ENGRCoopReportBoilerPlate/Readme.md

 To get started clone or download this repo, and update/replace my summary in reportContent.tex, as well as the letter of transmittal.
 Manually modify the word front page template (WTR Title Page Template.docx), and then save to pdf and include using includepdf.

-See `WTR Title Page Template.pdf` and WTR Title Page Template.pdf
+See `Images/WTR Title Page Template.pdf` and `Images/WTR Title Page Template.pdf`

 The letter of transmittal must be typed in using the verbatim tags, so that you can not worry about indents and line breaks, for example